 Caught In The Act

-PHFA’s Housing Services team is re-imagining Best Practices for 2019.
-We’ve shared so many great ideas among our peers over the years.
-Going forward, PHFA wants to “Catch You in the Act” of doing something great that benefits your residents.
+We’ve shared so many great ideas among our peers over the years and want to keep the momentum going.
+PHFA wants to “Catch You in the Act” of doing something great that benefits your residents.
 Each month, we will feature a great idea in Quick Connections.

-Resident Service Coordinators have great ideas that are worth sharing.
-Below are examples of properties that have been “caught in the act.”
+Everyone who provides Supportive Services in multifamily affordable housing has great ideas that are worth sharing.
+Below are examples of properties that have been “Caught in the Act”.
 Feel free to borrow their ideas or share one of your own.
-Email the completed "Caught in the Act" Quick Connections Submission Guidelines to email@example.com so that your idea can be featured in Quick Connections and here on our webpage.
+Email the completed “"Caught in the Act" Quick Connections Submission Guidelines" Quick Connections Submission Guidelines to email@example.com if you would like your idea to be featured in Quick Connections and here on our webpage.